drop-target-pinball/spin/README.md

 A work in progress.
 Judge Dredd Remix is first.

-v3-alpha was for putting in the P-ROC and giving the code a first test drive.
+v4-alpha was for getting a playable ball that doesn't get stuck anywhere.
-The next version will be to get a playable ball that doesn't get stuck anywhere.
+The next version will be to implement cancellation contexts and a full game sequence.

 ## License